Valley Suns

 Valley Suns Overview

-The Valley Suns are an American professional basketball team competing in the NBA G League.
-Established on February 14, 2024, they serve as the official affiliate of the Phoenix Suns from the National Basketball Association.
-Based in Tempe, Arizona, the Valley Suns play their home games at the Mullett Arena located on the Arizona State University campus.
-The team is distinguished by its colors of purple, orange, black, and white, reflecting strong ties to their parent club, the Phoenix Suns, who also own the team.
+The Valley Suns are an American professional basketball team that competes in the NBA G League as the affiliate of the Phoenix Suns of the National Basketball Association.
+Based in Tempe, Arizona, the Valley Suns play their home games at Mullett Arena located on the campus of Arizona State University.
+Officially established on February 14, 2024, the team represents the Phoenix Suns organization in developmental basketball, providing a platform for emerging players, two-way contract athletes, and aspiring professionals to showcase their abilities against competitive talent.
+With team colors of purple, orange, black, and white, the Valley Suns carry strong visual and organizational ties to their parent club, including shared ownership and management structures.
+In their inaugural 2024–25 season, the Valley Suns made an immediate impact by leading the West Division and qualifying for the G League playoffs, ultimately advancing to the conference semifinals.

 Founding and Organizational Origins